blain1995/100DaysOfCode/logs/days31to40.md

 ### Thoughts:

 Today wasn't too bad, yesterdays coding was definitely a bit trickier, but excited to move onto something else to be honest!

+## Day 36: 5th April 2021

+### Today's progress:

+Today I started to learn basic html, I would like to eventually build my own website so I can have a place for all the links to various projects/science communication talks I have been apart of.
+The html files I have created can be found [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days31to40/day36)

+### Thoughts:

+I don't know why I always assumed html was difficult and super confusing, maybe because blocks of html can be a bit intimidating to look at if you have no clue what is going on.
+I enjoyed today, going to learn a bit more about html and css over the next few days so I can start doing more website focused projects